thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

 After downloading and unzipping the "MSA", the following folders and files should be in the package:

-*  A folder called "src", which contains the source codes.
-Inside it there are
+1. A folder called "src", which contains the source codes.
+Inside it there are:
-    (a) A folder called "emsa", which contains the C++ codes that generate the monomials and polynomials.
+    - A folder called "emsa", which contains the C++ codes that generate the monomials and polynomials.
     (b) a test program "getpot.f90" that uses the fitted potential to calculate the potential of a given geometry.